martini-contrib/oauth2/README.md

 ## Auth flow

-* /login will redirect user to the OAuth 2.0 provider's permissions dialog.
+* `/login` will redirect user to the OAuth 2.0 provider's permissions dialog.
 If there is a `next` query param provided, user is redirected to the next page afterwards.
-* If user agrees to connect, OAuth 2.0 provider will redirect to /oauth2callback to let your app to make the handshake.
-You need to register /oauth2callback as a Redirect URL.
+* If user agrees to connect, OAuth 2.0 provider will redirect to `/oauth2callback` to let your app to make the handshake.
+You need to register `/oauth2callback` as a Redirect URL in your application settings.
-* /logout will log the user out.
+* `/logout` will log the user out.
 If there is a `next` query param provided, user is redirected to the next page afterwards.

 You can customize the login, logout, oauth2callback and error paths:

 ~~~ go